vaibhav-y/SPOJ-Problem-Selector/README.md

 SPOJ-Problem-Selector
 ======
-_Ever had problem selecting which problem to do on SPOJ?_
+_Ever had trouble selecting which problem to do on SPOJ?_

 It just got solved, as easy as 1, 2, 3!